 But it can also be overwhelming, and cause you to ask a lot of questions, especially if you don’t know anything about student loans or financial aid.
-How are you supposed to know which funds to accept and which ones to avoid?
+How are you supposed to know what financial aid to accept and what to avoid?
 Which student loans are best?
 In what order should you accept your financial aid funds?

 Those are all really good questions, and answering them is important.
 Just as you will need a plan to pay off your student loans after graduation, you should also have a plan of action when it comes to accepting your education funding to begin with.
 I wrote this article to help you understand what financial aid you should accept and what you should avoid so that you can get the most value out of your financial aid package.

-Okay, so this should go without saying, but I’m going to say it anyway: You should only accept as much educational funding as is absolutely necessary for your education.
+While this should go without saying, I’m going to say it anyway: You should only accept as much financial aid as you need.
 Period.

-I honestly don’t know, but it happens.
-If you want a real-life example, check out this article on Grow that details Rich, who took out $32,000 in student loans that he didn’t need because he had a full scholarship.
+Don’t think that it happens?
+Here’s Rich, who took out $32,000 in student loans that he didn’t need because he had a full scholarship.

 The order in which you should accept your financial aid

 Want to make sure that you graduate college as cheaply as possible?
-Then accept your financial aid funds in the following order:
+Accept your financial aid funds in the following order:

 - Federal Subsidized Student Loans should be accepted third, because they will not accrue interest when you are in school or when your loans are in deferment.
 This makes them much cheaper in the long run than other kinds of loans, allowing you to avoid substantial interest capitalization.